GoNFTY (GNFTY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 GoNFTY Historical Price

-According to the latest data gathered on GoNFTY live price page, the current price of GoNFTY is 0.00147542USD.
-The circulating supply of GoNFTY(GNFTY) is 34.08M GNFTY , giving it a market capitalization of $50.11K.
+According to the latest data gathered on GoNFTY live price page, the current price of GoNFTY is 0.00138672USD.
+The circulating supply of GoNFTY(GNFTY) is 34.08M GNFTY , giving it a market capitalization of $47.26K.

 - 24-hour0.00%$ --$ --$ --